Infragistics/wpf-samples/README.md

 # Examples for Infragistics Ultimate UI for WPF Controls

-This repository contains the Samples Browser and Showcase Applications for all of the Infragistics for WPF controls listed in the [Infragistics documentation here](https://www.infragistics.com/help/wpf/controls-components-and-frameworks).
+This repository contains the Samples Browser and Showcase Applications for all of the Infragistics for WPF controls listed in the [Infragistics documentation](https://www.infragistics.com/help/wpf/controls-components-and-frameworks).

-The Infragistics for WPF Samples Browser exists in the "Examples" folder in this repository, while each of the showcases exist in the "Applications" folder.
+The Infragistics for WPF Samples Browser exists in the [Examples](./Examples) folder in this repository, while each of the showcases exist in the [Applications](./Applications) folder.
 Below you will find the steps necessary to run each of these.

 # Initial Setup